GSA/code-gov/HelpWanted.md

 * __enhancement:__ this label works as a catch all for new features, code cleanup, and general code maintenance.
 Bugs should not have the enhancement label added to them.
 * __good first issue:__ some projects are complex.
 This label will help your new contributors know that this issue is a great way to get involved with your project.
 * __feedback:__ sometimes you just want to get a different perspective.
 This label will let your community know that you would like their feedback on a topic.
+* __content:__ use this label when the change doesn't involve code like documentation updates.

 These labels should be created or modified to follow the template: `[issue-type] <value>`